AndriiIshchenko/social-media-api/README.md

     git clone the-link-from-forked-repo
     ```
 2. Open the project folder in your IDE

-3. Copy settings from .env.example to .env and set values
-4. If you are using PyCharm - it may propose you to automatically create venv for your project and install requirements in it, but if not:
+3. If you are using PyCharm - it may propose you to automatically create venv for your project and install requirements in it, but if not:
     ```
     python -m venv venv
     venv\Scripts\activate (on Windows)
     source venv/bin/activate (on macOS)
     pip install -r requirements.txt
     ```
-4. Run Redis with Docker for post scheduling.
+4. Run Redis with Docker and Celery worker for post scheduling.
     ```
     docker run -d -p 6379:6379 redis
+    celery -A social_media worker -l INFO
     ```

-5. You can use data from social_media_test_db.json for testing app.
+5. Creating superuser:
     ```
-    python manage.py loaddata social_media_test_db.json
-    ```

-6. After loading data from fixture you can use following superuser (or create another one by yourself):
-  - email: `andrew@andrew.com`
-  - Password: `andrew`

-      - For creating superuser:
-          ```
     python manage.py createsuperuser
     ```

-7. If you want use app like user:
+6. If you want use app like user:
     1. Register in app:
         ```
         /api/user/register/